Debasish7ripathy/ChatBot_NLP/README.md

 # ChatBot_NLP
-Chatbot Using nlp
+Chatbot Using NLP

-<h2>About the Project </h2>
+## About the Project
-Ths project is majourly for the task assignment by code clause to create a chatbot using Spacy NlTK and Python This is an easy project
+This project is primarily aimed at task assignment by CodeClause to create a chatbot using spaCy, NLTK, and Python.
+It is a beginner-friendly project.

-<h2>Steps to imple ment the project </h2>
+## Steps to Implement the Project
-1. Clone the repo
+1. Clone the repository.
-2. Open the app.py in terminal
+2. Open the `app.py` file in the terminal.
-'''
+    ```bash
     python app.py
-'''
+    ```
-3. Open the local host link
+3. Open the local host link.
-4.chat with the bot and enjoy the proje4ct
+4. Chat with the bot and enjoy the project.